 EPSRC Early Career Fellow is developing low-carbon, sustainable alternatives to Portland cement, using industrial waste and by-products.

 Concrete is the ‘unsung hero’ of our lives, forming the fabric of modern cities around the world.
-More than 4 billion tonnes of Portland cement, which is widely used to bind concrete, are produced each year.
+More than four billion tonnes of Portland cement, which is widely used to bind concrete, are produced each year.

 However, the manufacturing process releases large amounts of carbon dioxide (CO2) with up to one tonne of carbon dioxide released for every tonne of cement.